designstem/projects/algorithms/index.md

 -

-Now if you open the paper, you probably end up with something similar to this picture.
+Now, if you open the paper, you probably end up with something similar to this picture.

-**By following the steps of cutting and folding you were performing a so called <var>algorithm</var>.**
+**By following the steps of cutting and folding you were performing a so-called <var>algorithm</var>.**

 -